statisticalbiotechnology/cb2030/qa/testing.md

   How does the "observed differences in observed means" relate to the p-value here, or can that be interpreted as p-value?

-> A: This is a mistake in presentation.
+> A: This is indeed a mistake in presentation.
 In the fictive example, I should say "the observed differences in observed means as being large."
 That is very much the oposite to what was recorded in the video.

-## Definition of $p$ value
+## Definition of *p* value

 * Q: Could someone clarify how to calculate the p-value?
 I hope it will help me to understand the difference between p-value and probability.
+> A: A $p$ value **is a** probability.
+Specifically, it is the probability that an outcome as extreme or more extreme than the one encountered given the null hypthesis being true.

 * Q: Until now, if someone would have asked me: "What is p-value?"
 I would have answered that "it is the probability of the observed difference between the two populations to be due to chance".
 However, I did not find this definition in the reading material.
 Would this definition be wrong?
+> A: Yes, your definition is problematic.
+> 1. In testing, we observe samples not populations.
+The hypotheses, however, are statement about populations.
+> 2. The definition of "due" is vague.
+Do you mean given the observed difference what is the probability that the observations happened by chance?
+Or do you mean the probability of the difference and that the outcome happened by chance?

 * Q: Could you clarify a bit about why the p-value is uniformly distributed if the null hypothesis is true?
 Also what happens if the null hypothesis is false (the Wikipedia article mentions that the distribution then depends on sample size and the true value of the parameter)?
   Q: In the video, you said 'when the null hypothesis is true, we are equally likely to observe a p-value of 0.1 as 0.3 as 0.9.'
 I don't understand it, could you give me a more detailed explanation of it?